-Reuse macaroni pot for cheese sauce.
-Add 2 Tbsp butter to pot and melt.
+- Reuse macaroni pot for the cheese sauce.
+Add 2 Tbsp butter to the pot and melt.
 Sprinkle in 2 Tbsp flour and whisk constantly until a paste is formed.
-Now you're ready to add the milk, a little at a time, while whisking the entire time.
+Now you're ready to add the milk, a little at a time while whisking the entire time.
 Continue to add a little more milk at a time while the sauce begins to thicken and become smooth.
 Gradually stir in onion mixture and Worcestershire sauce.
 Cook and stir until slightly bubbly.
 Reduce heat to low and stir in cream cheese until melted.
 Remove from heat and add the cheddar cheese.
 Stir until just melted.

 It’s totally true.
-Wholesome and healthy, family-friendly casseroles can still feel indulgent…so dig in to this Roasted Cauliflower Mac & Cheese tonight!
+Wholesome and healthy, family-friendly casseroles can still feel indulgent…so dig into this Roasted Cauliflower Mac & Cheese tonight!